jacobcons/Emote/README.md

 - [x] Rough wireframes sketched on pen and paper
 - [x] Plan database layout
 - [x] Plan endpoints
-- [x] Build the backend with express.js, implementing endpoints one by one using the plan
+- [x] Build the backend, implementing endpoints one by one using the plan
   - Auth
     - [x] POST /auth/login
     - [x] POST /auth/register